 Recently, the battle between the two golden boys of the Nigerian pop scene has been the one to set tongues wagging.
 It’s really no surprise that Wizkid and Davido don’t gel.
 They went through this a couple of years ago, then made up.
 At the time, it didn’t feel genuine and this is validated by current going ons.
 It stems from both acts having been pitted against each other after breaking into the industry around the same time and hitting mainstream success.
 Being in the same age demographic would have fostered this feeling of rivalry and tension.
 Both of them signing foreign deals of late would have also fed into this.
 In the narrative setting, there’s also been a bit of juxtaposition.
 Wizkid is the boy from Ojuelegba who ended up on a song with Drake.
 Davido is the Omo Baba Olowo who went to BIS and broke through with Back When armed with a feature from fellow silverspoon kid, Naeto C. It’s particularly curious that amidst this and the spirit of “collaboration” amongst Afrobeat acts, there’s no instance of collaboration between the two.

 As a consumer and fan, I am particularly excited about this conflict.
 Not because I’m some weirdo who enjoys seeing people fight.
 Honestly, Nigerian beef is of the tame variation.
 It’s highly unlikely lives will be lost or threatened so really what’s there to be lost?
 Also, it’s because I know that the fans can be the only winners.
 It raises the bar for the two (three) artists in question who are going to have to outdo themselves as that’ll be the yardstick upon which the battle will be decided.
 Competition has always been and will continue to be the antidote to mediocrity.
 It was inspiring to see both artists perform to sell out crowds in Europe over the weekend.
 It accentuates the upward trajectory both acts are on.
 Our people say that when two elephants fight, it’s the ground that suffers (benefits).
 In this case, the ground includes the artists in the tier below who are going to benefit from the increased exposure that the Afrobeats scene will get.
 It’ll also mean that they have to better their craft so as to ensure the gap from the top tier is not disproportionate.
+It’ll also encourage the spirit of collaboration as there’ll be a realisation that this moment is bigger than any one person and is in the best interest of the collective.
 What’s better than one superstar hitting KD form?
 Two.